Protection Island Bird Migration Cruises

-The Port Townsend Marine Science Center – in collaboration with Puget Sound Express – hosts special expeditions to Protection Island aboard the Glacier Spirit.
+The Port Townsend Marine Science Center – in collaboration with Puget Sound Express – hosts special expeditions to Protection Island.
 Cruises are scheduled on Saturdays in spring and fall, timed to coincide with annual migrations, with special trips planned for Thanksgiving weekend and New Years Eve.

-The three-hour cruises depart from the Point Hudson Marina and include a stop at Killisut Harbor/Mystery Bay or Smith Island.
-Naturalists from the Port Townsend Marine Science Center serve as on-board interpreters and provide commentary on local birds, mammals, geology, history and weather.
+The three-hour cruises depart from the Point Hudson Marina and may also include a stop at Killisut Harbor/Mystery Bay.
+Naturalists and volunteer cruise hosts from the Port Townsend Marine Science Center serve as on-board interpreters and provide commentary on local birds, mammals, geology, history and weather.
 On-board refreshments are available, or you may bring a sack lunch.